PhilipPartsch/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Implementations shall not answer with errors to SOME/IP message already carrying an error (i.e. return code 0x01 - 0x1f).
+Implementations shall not answer with errors to SOME/IP message already carrying an error (i.e. return code is not equal to 0x00).

 .. heading:: Error Message Format
     :id: feat_req_someip_421